Sastamala Gregoriana: History

 Since its inception in 1995, Sastamala Gregoriana has always been a celebration of friendship and collaboration between international and Finnish musicians.
 The festival's first musical director, Kari Kaarna, had strong professional connections with several English musicians, which led to inviting Paul Hillier and Andrew Lawrence-King to be guest performers in the first festival, with Hillier teaching a master class in early vocal music.
 Besides vocal master class it has been possible to study early music instruments such as viola da gamba, harpsichord and lute.

 Festival's current musical director, lutenist Michael Fields, has shaped the festival to its current state and high musical standards since 2005.

-He also teaches at the festival's annual early music master class in collaboration with other international and Finnish teachers such as soprano Evelyn Tubb whose vocal master class has been on going since the festival's foundation, David Hatcher who teaches viola da gamba, baroque cello and renaissance wind instruments, Corina Marti and Michal Gondko from the mediaeval Ensemble La Morra and Finnish vocal music teacher Hanna Järveläinen and harpsichordist Anna-Maaria Oramo.
+He also teaches at the festival's annual early music master class in collaboration with other international and Finnish teachers such as soprano Evelyn Tubb whose vocal master class has been ongoing since the festival's foundation, David Hatcher who teaches viola da gamba, baroque cello and renaissance wind instruments, Corina Marti and Michal Gondko from the mediaeval Ensemble La Morra and Finnish vocal music teacher Hanna Järveläinen and harpsichordist Anna-Maaria Oramo.